Commission a Watercolour Painting

 Stage 1 Commission Prices

-For commission prices, please visit the Commissions shop and click the type of commission you’d like, to see standard sizes and prices.
-If you’re thinking of something specific, with a bespoke size, then please email your photos and requirements to me and I’ll create a tailored quote specially for you.
+For commission prices, please visit the Commissions shop and click the type of commission you’d like to see standard sizes and prices.
+If you’re thinking of something specific, with a bespoke size, then please email your photos and requirements to me and I’ll create a tailored quote specifically for you.

 Stage 2 Deposit Payment

 Before I begin painting your commission, I require a 50% payment of the overall fee.
 You can pay this by clicking the type of commission you’d like in my Commissions shop.
 Once this payment has been received you will go into my calendar schedule, so you will have booked your space for your commission.
 I work on a first come, first served basis, and can be very busy with commissions.
-So you need to plan ahead.
-If you’re thinking of a gift commission for someone special and you need it soon, I do offer gift vouchers of various values.
+So, therefore, you need to plan ahead.
+If you’re thinking of a gift commission for someone special and you need it soon, I do offer gift vouchers of various values which provide a great alternative.

 Stage 3 Sending Photographs